piskvorky/gensim/docs/_sources/tut1.txt

 Your way of processing the documents will likely vary; here, we only split on whitespace to tokenize, followed by lowercasing each word.
-In fact, we use this particular (simplistic) setup to mimick the experiment done in Deerwester et al.'s original LSA article [1]_.
+In fact, we use this particular (simplistic and inefficient) setup to mimick the experiment done in Deerwester et al.'s original LSA article [1]_.

 The ways to process documents are so varied and application- and language-dependent that we decided to *not* constrain them by any interface.
 Instead, a document is represented by the features extracted from it, not by its "surface" string form.
-How you get to the features is up to you; what follows is just one common scenario.
+How you get to the features is up to you; what follows below is just one common scenario.

 To convert documents to vectors, we will use a document representation called `bag-of-words <http://en.wikipedia.org/wiki/Bag_of_words>`_.
 In this representation,